icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 Software and platforms for planners and those interested in the built environment.

 ---
+### AI in Planning Tools and Platforms
+Software, tools, and platforms that employ models that draw inferences from data that have specific utility for urban planning applications.
+The American Planning Association's Technology Division authored an [open letter](https://apa-technology-division.github.io/2023-ai-ethics-letter) identifing the neet for ethical use of these tools.

+- [ChatGPT](https://chat.openai.com/) - ChatGPT is an advanced language model designed to generate human-like text responses and engage in conversational interactions.
+Additional Information: [Act Like a Planner](https://apa-technology-division.github.io/like-a-planner).
+- [University of Oregon, AI Software List](https://blogs.uoregon.edu/artificialintelligence/ai-software/) - A blog cataloguing existing AI resources compiled by university researchers and local policy experts.

 ### Environmental and Climate Planning Tools and Platforms
 Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.